fleetdm/fleet/docs/Using-Fleet/MDM-custom-macOS-settings.md

 2. In the top box, with "Verified," "Verifying," "Pending," and "Failed" statuses, click each status to view a list of hosts:

 * Verified: hosts that installed all configuration profiles.
-Fleet verified with osquery.
+Fleet has verified with osquery.

 * Latest: hosts acknowledged all MDM commands to install configuration profiles.
 Fleet is verifying the profiles are installed with osquery.